BusinessOptics/dash_interactive_graphviz/README.md

 When a node or edge is clicked the  `selected_node` or `selected_edge` property will change.
 The `selected` property remains and will still change, but users should update to reflect the node/edge distinction, to avoid breaking changes in the longer term.

-Hooks on selected graph elements allows you to change elements of your Dash app when a graph element is selected.
+Hooks on selected graph elements allow you to change elements of your Dash app when a graph element is selected.
 For example:

 ```python
 @app.callback(